 #4.
 Pay attention to your friend.

-Soothing a jealous person is similar to soothing a child; they require time, compliments, and attention.
-Reminding them of their positive characteristics and the nature of your friendship will help to dispel their long-held negativity.
-Jealousy stems from a lack of self-confidence, so if they can help you with that, you’re on the right track.
+Just like a child, a jealous person needs time, attention, and compliments to feel better.
+Getting rid of their long-held negativity will be easier if you remind them of their good qualities and the nature of your friendship.
+Jealousy stems from a lack of self-confidence, so if they can help you, you’re on the right track.

 How to Deal with Jealousy in Siblings